1. The census’ racial definitions have fluctuated wildly over time.

 Though the inaugural census cost just $44,000 to conduct, the price tag has since ballooned to an estimated $6.5 billion in 2000 and $12.9 billion in 2010.
 Inflation and population growth aside, much of the expense comes courtesy of residents who don’t fill out their census questionnaires.

 “It costs us just 42 cents in a postage paid envelope when households mail back their … forms [and] about $25 per person if we have to go out and knock on the doors,” Robert M. Groves, the Census Bureau’s then-director, said in a 2010 statement.
-To help keep expenditures stable for the next census in 2020, the bureau may allow residents to respond via the Internet.
+To help keep expenditures stable for the 2020 count, the bureau allowed residents to respond via the Internet.